-So glad I was finally able to make this recipe.
+So glad I was finally able to make this recipe for Chocolate Soufflé .
 It is on my list since last year but somehow other recipes went first.
-Probably was a little scared of the photo session, which in soufflé case it takes from 2 minutes to 5 minutes 🙂 as it deflates soo fast.
+Probably was a little scared of the photo session, which in soufflé’s case it takes from 2 minutes to 5 minutes 🙂 as it deflates soo fast.
 From the moment I took them out of the oven (forgot the molds were hot which delayed this transfer) and till the moment I put them on the photo table they already deflate a little.
-But I finally was pretty pleased of the photos and was really really pleased of the taste of this souffle.
+But I finally was pretty pleased with the photos and was pleased of the taste of this souffle.

 The words are simply not enough to describe what a chocolate soufflé tastes like.
 Incredible light, chocolatey and simply divine.
 If you are a chocolate lover you really must give this recipe a try as I m sure you will enjoy it as much as we did.

 - 2 tbsp (30ml) milk